Frequently Asked Questions about Generalized Anxiety Disorder

 How common is Generalized Anxiety Disorder?

-Approximately 5 percent of people will develop Generalized Anxiety Disorder (GAD) during their lifetime.
+Approximately 9 percent of people will develop Generalized Anxiety Disorder (GAD) during their lifetime.
+In any given year, approximately 3 percent of the population of the U.S. has generalized anxiety disorder.

 It appears that some people are genetically predisposed to developing the disorder.
-Women are more likely to have GAD than men.
+Women are twice as likely to have GAD than men.

 Is GAD a chronic condition?